wilffren/predictify-backend/README.md

 - Maven
 - Docker & Docker Compose

-## 🤝 Contribución
+## 🤝 Contribution

-1. Fork el proyecto
+1. Fork the project
-2. Crea una rama para tu feature (`git checkout -b feature/AmazingFeature`)
+2. Create a branch for your feature (`git checkout -b feature/AmazingFeature`)
-3. Commit tus cambios (`git commit -m 'Add some AmazingFeature'`)
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push a la rama (`git push origin feature/AmazingFeature`)
+4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Abre un Pull Request
+5. Open a Pull Request

-## 📄 Licencia
+## 📄 License

-Este proyecto está bajo la Licencia MIT.
+This project is licensed under the MIT License.

-## 👨‍💻 Autor
+## 👨‍💻 Author

 **PredictifyLabs Team**

 ---

-**Nota**: Este backend está diseñado para trabajar con un frontend Angular que consume estos endpoints.
+**Note**: This backend is designed to work with an Angular frontend that consumes these endpoints.